redlibrarian/redlibrarian.github.io/_posts/2020-01-28-knowledge-action-intellectual-freedom.markdown

 documentary at public libraries puts libraries in a very dangerous position.
-While TPL board members were unmoved by testimony by trans women of the dangers they face in Canadian society, the lives of trans people continue to be at risk; dismissal of this reality as simply "being offended" marks trans lives as worth less than other.
+While TPL board members were unmoved by testimony by trans women of the dangers they face in Canadian society, the lives of trans people continue to be at risk; dismissal of this reality as simply "being offended" marks trans lives as worth less than others.
 Public libraries seem satisfied with supporting reactionary and dangerous opinions when trans people are being hurt, but what happens when people the library actually cares about start to die?
 Will libraries continue their misguided